 - HESP 829 course carries 18 units per credit hour.

 - Pre-candidacy Doctoral Research courses: 898 carries 18 units per credit hour.

 - Doctoral Dissertation Research: 899 carries 18 units per credit hour.
 All doctoral candidates must pay candidacy tuition for which they will be registered for six (6) credit hours of 899; this defines all currently registered doctoral candidates as full-time.

-To be certified as full time, a graduate student must be officially registered for a combination of courses equivalent to 48 units per semester.
+For programs on the semester term,to be certified as full time, a graduate student must be officially registered for a combination of courses equivalent to 48 units per semester.
 Graduate assistants holding regular appointments have full-time status if they are registered for at least 24 units in addition to the assistantship; holders of half-time assistantships are considered full-time if registered for 36 units.
 Audited courses do not generate graduate units and cannot be used in calculating full-time or part-time status.

 Course Numbering System

 - 000-099: Non-credit courses

 - 100-199: Primarily first-year courses (not acceptable for credit toward graduate degrees).

 - 200-299: Primarily sophomore courses (not acceptable for credit toward graduate degrees).